$110.25

 Headdress split in the middle by 1.5 cm (see photos).

-Scuff, with lack of fabric, at the bottom left of the 1st cover (see photos).
+Scratch, with missing fabric, at the bottom left of the 1st cover (see photos).

-Slight black stain on the edge opposite the back.
+Light black stain on the edge opposite the spine.

 Plate "Regiment of British Yeomanry" p.
-33 split vertically over 9 cm (see photo 5).
+33 split vertically by 9 cm (see photo 5).

 Very clean interior.